Chasing Truth: Chapter 17

 “I haven’t agreed to play anything.”

 He shook his head.
-“Not gonna argue with you right now.
+“I’m not gonna argue with you right now.
 Take the time and sort it out.
 We’ll talk.”

 She glared at him, inhaling sharply when he leaned in.